nealbob/nealbob.github.io/code/index.md

 comments: false
 ---

 For my thesis I've learnt to code in Python.
 [John Stachurski](http://johnstachurski.net/) and Thomas Sargent's [quant-econ](http://quant-econ.net/) site provides a great introduction to Python for economists. <br> <br> Python is a joy to use, but it's a bit slow.
-Here I rely on [Cython](http://cython.org/) which is basically a Python to C translator, see {% post_url 2014-10-30-cython1.md %}.
+Here I rely on [Cython](http://cython.org/) which is basically a Python to C translator, see [this post]({% post_url 2014-10-30-cython1 %}).

 econlearn
 ---------